sophgo/libsophon/bmvid/document/bmcv/source_en/api/gaussian_blur.rst

 2. The data_type and image_format of input and must be the same.

-3. The currently supported maximum image width is (2048 - kw).
+3. The maximum width of the image supported by BM1684 is (2048 - kw), the maximum width supported by BM1684X is 4096, and the maximum height is 8192.

+4. The maximum convolution kernel width and height supported by BM1684 is 31, and the maximum convolution kernel width and height supported by BM1684X is 3.
 **Code example:**

     .. code-block:: c